everit-org/authentication-api/README.md

 authentication-context-api
 ==========================

-API for identity management and verification.
+API for executing authenticated processes and query the authenticated user of the current thread.